AckerlyXu/heima/articles/azure-resource-manager/resource-group-authenticate-service-principal.md

 * To grant the identity access to the default subscription, you do not need to provide either ResourceGroup or SubscriptionId parameters.
 * Specify the ResourceGroup parameter only when you want to limit the scope of the role assignment to a resource group.
 *  In this example, you add the service principal to the Contributor role.
 For other roles, see [RBAC: Built-in roles](../active-directory/role-based-access-built-in-roles.md).
 * The script sleeps for 15 seconds to allow some time for the new service principal to propagate throughout Azure Active Directory.
-If your script does not wait long enough, you see an error stating: "PrincipalNotFound: Principal {id} does not exist in the directory."
+If your script does not wait long enough, you see an error stating: "PrincipalNotFound: Principal {ID} does not exist in the directory."
 * If you need to grant the service principal access to more subscriptions or resource groups, run the `New-AzureRMRoleAssignment` cmdlet again with different scopes.

 ### Provide credentials through PowerShell